Jason2Brownlee/QuakeOfficialArchive/README.md

 ## Acknowledgements

-Special thank you to M.Millar and Wintertime for research and contributions to the archive.
+Special thank you to M.Millar, Wintertime, Wladislaw Pankratow aka "T02my", Michael Hinrichs aka "NintenHero" and Javier Herrera for research and contributions to the archive.